 Recent Competition History

-Class wins at Bonneville and local San Diego events.
+Class wins at Bonneville and local San Diego events in period.
 Group wins at Willow Springs VARA events and top of group times running HMSA at Laguna Seca.

 Class: 1947-1955 S/R

 Engine Builder: Ira Hassad

 Induction: 3 each Stromberg 97 carbs on Offenhauser manifold.